Johnson & Johnson Vaccine Site To Open At Northwest Activities Center Saturday

 - Anyone 18 and older who lives or works in Detroit and reports to a work site.

-To make an appointment for the NWAC, call 313-230-0505.MORE NEWS: 70 New Coronavirus Outbreaks Reported In Michigan Schools
+To make an appointment for the NWAC, call 313-230-0505.MORE NEWS: 21-Year-Old Woman In Temporary Serious Condition After Detroit Shooting

 © 2021 CBS Broadcasting Inc. All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.